AdobeDocs/commerce-webapi/src/pages/rest/tutorials/image/update.md

 # Update an image

-We will update an image with **id=694**.
-We got image IDs in a previous [step](https://developer.adobe.com/commerce/webapi/rest/tutorials/image/list/).
+In this step we will update an existing image with the `id` of `694`.
+We previously retrieved this `id` number in [Step 1.
+Getting a list of product images](https://developer.adobe.com/commerce/webapi/rest/tutorials/image/list/).

 Here is a new image: